-An injection mold is a tool that produces plastic parts by injecting molten material into a cavity.
-Injection molding is a widely used manufacturing process for mass-producing identical parts with good tolerances and design flexibility.
-In this article, we will explain how to design and assemble an injection mold, and what factors to consider during the process.
+An injection mold is a tool that makes plastic parts by injecting molten material into a cavity.
+Injection molding is a manufacturing process widely used to produce identical parts in large quantities with good tolerances and design flexibility.
+In this article, we explain how to design and assemble an injection mold and what factors need to be considered during the process.

 Table of Content:

 - Mold Type

 - Mold Material